holdenc20/Animator/resources/README.md

 view.SwingPanel: Extension of the Java Swing's JPanel class that handles the actual construction of the animation onto the SwingView.

+view.CompositeView: Represents a AnimatorView which has added functionality to pause, resume, and toggle whether an animation loops after completion.

+view.CompositeViewImpl: An implementation of the CompositeView interface which has added Swing components which are used to pause, resume, and toggle whether an animation loops after completion.

 <h3>Classes Overview for the Input classes and Model Builders</h3>